-It may well look like a futurist temple dedicated to an ancient deity, but Ferrohaus’s extraterrestrial looks are really all down to the art of making a virtue out of necessity.
-Commissioned by Swedish metal company ‘Ferrolegeringar AG’, the business building had to adhere to strict building regulations stipulating upper floors to be scaled back.
+It may well be mistaken for a futurist temple dedicated to an ancient deity, but Ferrohaus’s extraterrestrial looks are really all down to the art of making a virtue out of necessity.
+Commissioned by Swedish metal company “Ferrolegeringar AG”, the business building had to adhere to strict building regulations stipulating upper floors to be scaled back.
 Architect Justus Dahinden came up with a pyramid shape clad in Cor-Ten steel – a nod to his client’s line of business.
 And what has Ferrohaus got to do with béton brut?
 Technically speaking, not very much.
 But picture it in concrete – it would tick all the boxes.
 So we declare it a brute in spirit.

 The Pyramid’s signature patina of rich, brownish red is the result of Cor-Ten steel’s quick oxidising.
 During the seventies, Cor-Ten was a common sight in corporate architecture.
 One of the material’s biggest fans was artist Richard Serra, who widely used the rust effect for his large-scale land art, making it a household name across the world.
 For his Zurich landmark Dahinden went the extra mile by adding copper-tinted protective glass windows to achieve a striking tone-on-tone effect.